 There are many different kinds of charts out there, some very familiar from everyday use, while others can be highly unusual, complex, or rarely seen.
 It's important to use a chart that's appropriate to the data you have, and that allows you to explore the information you're interested in.
-The Data Visualisation Catalogue can help you figure out the best chart for your situation.

 You need to make sure that you include enough annotations for your chart to be understood: x- and y-axis labels indicating units, a legend, labels for highlighting important points or trends in the data can be essential to ensure that your chart succeeds in conveying the intended information.
 However, you should make sure that you remove any non-essential annotations that might be cluttering up your chart.
 Generally remove gridlines, any background fill, extra tick marks along the axes, busy pattern fills, any colour that doesn't represent information, and any extraneous text.
 It will be up to you to decide what is necessary to keep to make your chart usable, but keep in mind that having less detail to sort through means that your viewers will quickly see and focus in on the main messages of your visualisation.